jmachuca77/IntroToRoboticsAug18/README.md

 # Creating a new Branch

 Branches are used to develop features isolated from each other.
 The `master` branch is the main branch when you create a repository.
 Create branches to work on changes and when ready merge them back to the `master` branch.
+The following are useful commands when working with branches.

 1. To create a new branch `git checkout -b branch_name` This creates a new branch and switched to it.
 2. To go back to the `master` branch, `git checkout master`
 3. If you want to change to an existing branch `git checkout branch_name`
 4. To delete a branch `git branch -d branch_name`
+5. To upload (push) a new branch and set your local branch to track it `git push --set-upstream remote_name branch_name`
-5. To upload (push) a branch to a remote repository `git push remote_name branch_name`
+6. To upload (push) a branch to a remote repository `git push remote_name branch_name`
-6. To check what branch you are currently working on `git branch`
+7. To check what branch you are currently working on `git branch`

 # Working with files Commits, pushes, etc...